vanderleisilva/vanderleisilva.github.io/_posts/2016-05-03-angularjs-a-case-study.md

 highlight: 1
 ---

 AngularJS is an important step towards a better client-side code structuring that allow us to work with a consistent MVC architecture.
-However the choise per se doesn't necessary imply a consistent code structuring, in terms of organization, code decoupling, testability and so on.
+However the choice per se doesn't necessary imply a consistent code structuring, in terms of organization, code decoupling, testability and so on.

 In the following lines I'll discuss a Santos City Hall case study that can answer relevant questions that came up to our minds when starting a new angular application.